Business

 Containing Inflation

-The International Monetary Fund praised the Kingdom’s efforts to contain inflation, which cast its shadow on the global economy, explaining that it was contained through local support, setting a ceiling on the prices of several products, and the strong value of the dollar, as the average of the main consumer price index reached %2.5 in 2022.
+The International Monetary Fund praised the Kingdom’s efforts to contain inflation, which cast its shadow on the global economy.
+It explained that local assistance kept it contained, setting a ceiling on the prices of several products, and the strong value of the dollar.
+The average of the main consumer price index reached % 2.5% in January.
+2022.
 Pointing out that although the average index rose in early 2023 to %3.4, it fell again to %2.8 in May 2023.